langjam/jam0001/MarkSideways/README.md

 **How it works**

+A more comprehensive explanation can be found on the [documentation page](documentation.md).

 All markdown text is a comment unless otherwise stated.
 The top-level header (i.e. the `#` header at the top) is the title of the program.
 Classes are defined by the existence of 2nd-level headers (i.e. the `##` headers).
 Methods are defined by 3rd-level headers (i.e. `###` prefixed headers).
 When full-block code snippet appear, the header they are listed under determines where they belong.

 - Code snippets directly below the main header will be included as the initial execution, kind of like a `main()` function in most languages.